Sarah Ferguson: Separation and divorce

-The Lord Chamberlain's Office listed Ferguson as a member of the royal family until November 2025, along with other extended family members such as Daniel Chatto and Mike Tindall.
-As of June 2023 she is not, however, listed on a section of the royal family's website titled "Members of the Royal Family".
-She attended the state funeral of Queen Elizabeth II in September 2022, and was seated by her daughters' side, but she was not invited to the coronation of King Charles III in May 2023.
+She attended the state funeral of Queen Elizabeth II in September 2022, and was seated beside her daughters, but she was not invited to the coronation of King Charles III in May 2023.

-On 25 December 2023, Ferguson joined the royal family for Christmas at St Mary Magdalene Church, Sandringham, marking her first attendance at the service since 1992.
+On 25 December 2023, Ferguson joined the royal family for the Christmas service at St Mary Magdalene Church, Sandringham, marking her first attendance at the event since 1992.

+The Lord Chamberlain's Office continued to list Ferguson as a member of the royal family until November 2025, alongside other extended family members such as Daniel Chatto and Mike Tindall.

 Personal life after divorce

-After the divorce, the British tabloids continued to cover Ferguson's lifestyle.
-In 1995, a baggage handler at John F. Kennedy International Airport in New York City pleaded guilty to stealing her $382,000 diamond necklace and bracelet.
+After the divorce, the British tabloids continued to report on Ferguson's lifestyle.
+In 1995, a baggage handler at John F. Kennedy International Airport in New York City pleaded guilty to stealing her diamond necklace and bracelet, valued at $382,000.

-Her first autobiography, My Story, was published in 1996 to poor reviews.
-Another autobiography, Finding Sarah: A Duchess's Journey to Find Herself, was published in 2011 and discussed her financial and public troubles.
+Her first autobiography, My Story, was published in 1996 and received poor reviews.
+A second autobiography, Finding Sarah: A Duchess's Journey to Find Herself, was published in 2011 and addressed her financial difficulties and public challenges.